CyrilleB79/NVDAScripts/README.md

 A script to issue some commands in Matlab console by just pressing a keystroke.
 E.g. press F5 to issue "dbcont" command.
 The lib folder contains a dependancy.
 Thus, it has also to be copied in the scratchpad folder.

+## visionEnhancementProviders

+### colorEnhancer.py

+A prototype in alpha stage to play with vision enhancement providers and Magnification API.
+This provider allows to customize the screen color transformation.

 ## Configuration files